nox-cpp/knowledgetechnologypractical/README.md

 ```bash
 javac -d build/main -classpath "$FLORADIR"/java/flora2java.jar:"$FLORADIR"/java/interprolog.jar src/java/*.java
 ```
+Alternatively, you can use the command bash comp.sh in order to run the shell script that also contains the right command.

 Here it is assumed that the variable $FLORADIR (%FLORADIR% on Windows) is set using either the supplied scripts in the Flora-2 installation directory or manually.
 I had to set this manually, as the scripts seem to be somewhat specific to a certain machine.

-Compiled classes are added to the build folder
+Compiled classes are added to the build folder.

 NOTE: The quotes ("") are not a luxury here.
 It is often the case that the path contains spaces, and to account for that we need to include quotes.